TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googledocs/readme.md

 ## Understanding the configuration

 ### The Connection
+To use Google Docs, you must first create a TIBCO Flogo® Connector for Google Docs connection.
+The Google connection contains all the parameters required to connect to your Google service account.
+The Google connection is used by all the activities in the Google Docs category.

+You must have access to any document that needs to be accessed by the connection.
+Documents created will be owned by the service account.

 When you import the app you need to provide the Service Account Key and click on save button to establish the connection.